Florida’s Rape Shield Law: What Tampa Defendants Need to Know

 Sex crime cases involve some of the most complex evidentiary rules in Florida law.
 Florida’s Rape Shield Law limits what can be presented, but a prepared defense attorney can still use statutory exceptions to protect a client’s rights.

 His extensive training and courtroom experience give him a significant advantage in navigating Rape Shield issues and preparing a defense that meets the demands of high-stakes litigation.
+He understands how to identify applicable exceptions, prepare compelling in camera presentations, and protect your constitutional right to present a complete defense.

 Frequently Asked Questions About Florida’s Rape Shield Law